-The sample demonstrates how to use a file to describe the mapping between logical endpoints and their physical instances (deployments of given logical endpoint to a concrete VM).
+The sample demonstrates how to use a file to describe the mapping between logical endpoints and their physical instances (i.e. deployments of a given logical endpoint to a concrete virtual machine).

-Make sure MSMQ is installed and configured as described in the MSMQ Transport - MSMQ Configuration section.
+Ensure MSMQ is installed and configured as described in the MSMQ transport - MSMQ configuration section.

 - Start the solution